 – a climate where we can grow the widest range of crops all-year-round.

 – where we could have the perfect house, the most practical/ healthy/ and inspirational living space possible.

 Nothing ever goes to plan however.
-Suddenly, in 2013, Maureen got sick, then suddenly was gone.
+Suddenly, in 2013, Maureen got sick and then she was gone.
 But her vision for a more sustainable/ simpler/ healthier/ and creative life continued, and on the following pages you can see/ read all about that.
 Also included are some of the many influences/ ideas we came across over the years.
 I hope you enjoy dipping into them.
 Please feel free to ask any questions, am always happy to help in any way I can.